Declipsonator/Declipsonator/README.md

 - Code Enthusiast
 - Java and Python user
 # Projects
+- [copyshot](https://github.com/Declipsonator/copyshot) - Copies screenshots to your clipboard when you take them in Minecraft.
 - [Meteor Tweaks](https://github.com/Declipsonator/Meteor-Tweaks) - A Meteor Client Addon that adds tweaks to modules and settings.
 - [Recipe Unlocker](https://github.com/Declipsonator/Recipe-Unlocker) - Unlocks all the recipes in the Minecraft crafting table.
 - [Server Info](https://github.com/Declipsonator/Server-Info) - Upload of an old project I never finished.